 Conveyors

-Often conveyors are used to transport parts and materials along an assembly line or to some other location.
+Often conveyors are used to transport parts and materials along an assembly line or to another location.
 Refer to the Conveyors Checklist for details.

 Storage

 Have storage/staging locations been determined for the parts/materials?

 Recalling our previous discussion regarding Reach Zones for various individuals, ensure that all parts and materials will be in appropriate locations for easy access at the workbench.